avibrazil/investorzilla/README.md

 Create `investor_ui_config.yaml` file copying [`investor_ui_config.example.yaml`](blob/main/investor_ui_config.example.yaml)
 and edit to your needs.

-Get CryptoCompare (in case of having crypto) and Google Sheets API keys and update on `investor_ui_config.yaml`.
+Get CryptoCompare (in case of having crypto) API key and update it on `investor_ui_config.yaml`.
 More instructions on `investor_ui_config.example.yaml`.

+To get access to your Google Spreadsheets, app will send you to a Google authorization screen.
+Your Google Sheets data will be saved and cached in the computer this Streamlit app is running.

+Not required, but you can use your own Google OAuth app authorization secrets in `app-credentials-for-google-sheets.json`

 ### Run
 After installing your API keys, current configuration on the example file will